cx-partner/LAB-31207/docs/lab1_campaign_manager.md

     - **Campaign Manager Configuration:** Complete all prerequisite campaign administration settings including business days, contact modes, field mappings, suppression rules, and telephony outcomes.
     - **Campaign Activation:** Create a campaign group, configure and activate the campaign, and upload a contact list to trigger live calls.

+    Note: To allow attendees to complete de labs, some of the items will be pre-configured.

 ???+ Challenge "Lab Outcome"
     By the end of Lab 1, you will have a fully operational outbound IVR campaign that: